 - ⅓ cup of pine nuts

-- 1 cup of pecorino cheese, (in small crumbs)
+- 1 cup grated Parmesan or Pecorino cheese, (in small crumbs)

 - ¾ cup of extra-virgin olive oil